 The other option is remodeling your home to add a granny flat.
 If you create an in-law suite in your primary residence, then it’s most likely covered by the dwelling portion of your home insurance policy.
 Either way, you may want to talk to your insurer to make sure you have sufficient coverage.

-One more caveat: a granny flat that you use to generate income to others typically requires a different type of insurance and may not be covered by your homeowners policy.
+One more caveat: a granny flat that you use to generate income might not be covered by your homeowners insurance and instead require a commercial insurance policy.

 You’ll likely need permits to build a granny flat.
 Your contractor should be able to help you pull the right ones.
 Don’t start work until you have the permits in hand or you risk having construction shut down.